PFTL/website_articles/articles/_basler_cameras.md

     print(device.GetFriendlyName())
 ```

 Which will generate a list of the cameras connected to our computer, similar to what we see with the PylonViewer program.
-In my case, the output is:
+The output will depend on what camera is connected to the computer, but it will look like the following:

 ```bash
 Basler a2A1920-160umBAS (40063823)
 ```

-The code above starts by creating a *transport layer* instance, and enumerating the devices it has access to.
+Let's start by understanding the the code that generated the output.
+It starts by creating a *transport layer* instance, and enumerating the devices to which it has access.
 According to the manual, the transport layer is an abstraction of the physical connection between the camera and the computer (i.e. USB, Camera Link, etc.).
 Its main purpose is to find and manage the life cycle of the cameras.
 The method ``EnumerateDevices`` returns a tuple containing information of each connected camera.

 Bear in mind that PyPylon is built using Swig, a library that allows to wrap C code into Python automatically.
 If we would print ``device`` instead of its friendly name, we would get an output like this: